minio/docs/source/reference/minio-mc/mc-ilm-tier-update.rst

 .. code-block:: shell
    :class: copyable

-   mc ilm tier update myminio S3TIER --access-key ACCESS-KEY --secret-key SECRET-KEY
+   mc ilm tier update myminio S3TIER --access-key ACCESS_KEY --secret-key SECRET_KEY

 - Replace ``S3TIER`` with the name for your Amazon Simple Storage Solution tier.
-- Replace ``ACCESS-KEY`` with the updated access key for your S3 storage.
+- Replace ``ACCESS_KEY`` with the updated access key for your S3 storage.
-- Replace ``SECRET-KEY`` with the updated secret key for the access key provided.
+- Replace ``SECRET_KEY`` with the updated secret key for the access key provided.

 Rotate Credentials for an Azure Blob Storage Remote Tier
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~